nicole gugliotti is a socially engaged craft artist making work that intersects craft and reproductive/social justice.

 She was born in 1979 and raised under the hot Florida sun.
 She completed her MFA at the University of Florida and her BFA at Florida Atlantic University.
 She has exhibited solo exhibition at the Alexander Brest Gallery in Jacksonville, FL, The Institute of Ceramic Studies at The Shigaraki Ceramic Cultural Park in Shigaraki, Japan and the Tim Salen Gallery in St. Petersburg, FL.

-Currently based in Olympia, WA, nicole is the Instruction & Classroom Support Technician in the Art Department at South Puget Sound Community College, the inaugural artist in residence at Arbutus Folk School and recent co-founder of the Socially Engaged Craft Collective.
+Currently based in Olympia, WA, nicole is the Instruction & Classroom Support Technician in the Art Department at South Puget Sound Community College and recent co-founder of the Socially Engaged Craft Collective.

 For questions, comments or commissions, you can contact nicole by email: